pyeventsourcing/eventsourcing/README.md

     $ pip install eventsourcing

+It is recommended to install Python packages into a Python virtual environment.

+    $ python -m venv venv
+    $ ./venv/bin/python -m pip install --upgrade pip
+    $ ./venv/bin/python -m pip install eventsourcing

 ## Synopsis

 The example below defines an event-sourced aggregate `World`.
-An aggregate event named `Created` will be triggered when the class is called.
-The `World` class has a method `make_it_so()` which triggers an aggregate event named `SomethingHappened` when it is called.
+An event named `Created` will be triggered when the class is called.
+The aggregate has a command method `make_it_so()`.
+An event named `SomethingHappened` will be triggered when the method is called.

 ```python
 from eventsourcing.domain import Aggregate, event